erangac/webpage-analyzer/README.md

 - How many links point to the same site vs external sites
 - Whether there's a login form on the page
 - How long the analysis took

-It's particularly useful for web developers, SEO specialists, or anyone who needs to understand a website's structure quickly.

 ## Key Features